GiancarloSaran/Hopfield/README.md

 This project implements a Hopfield network with sleep phases using the Hebbian learning rule.
 The implementation is done using Python.

 Hopfield networks are a type of recurrent artificial neural network that can serve as content-addressable memory systems.
 This project explores the concept of incorporating sleep phases into the Hopfield network to enhance its performance and stability.
-What's most interesting is
+Sleeping also sensibly improves performance on correlated data, giving the model the capability to learn abstract features of patterns.

 # References
 [1]  Fachechi, A., Agliari, E., and Barra, A. (2018).
 Dreaming neural networks: forgetting spurious memories and reinforcing pure ones.